shsui5379/notes/Computer Science/Software Analysis and Design 1/8 - Classes.md

 type ClassName::publicMethodTwo() const {/*implement*/}
 type ClassName::publicMethodThree() {/*implement*/} //note the omission of `static` keyword in implementation ClassName::~ClassName() {/*implement*/}

+type ClassName::staticField = value; //to access a public static variable
 ```
 - `this` is a pointer to this instance